johnmjkim/techlauncher-water-landingpage/Project Details/Project Member Information/John (Min Jae) Kim.md

-#
+# John (Min Jae) Kim

 I would like to contribute role as

-Team Management
+- Team Management

-PhiFlow
+- PhiFlow

-Connect physical model to ML model
+- Connect physical model to ML model

 1.Team Management